Tasktix/Tasktix/CONTRIBUTING.md

 Thank you for your interest in contributing to **Tasktix**!

-Note that while it is recommended that your pull request (PR - for submitting your changes) links to an issue (which can be used for discussing the bug / feature you're addressing), you do not need to be assigned to the issue - just create the PR and it will be reviewed.
+Note that while it is recommended that your pull request (PR) links to an issue (which can be used for discussing the bug/feature you're addressing), you do not need to be assigned to the issue - just create the PR and it will be reviewed.

 This guide explains